NAlexH2/516soundmusic/notebook.md

   - The overall writeup for the project will be in the [final-project/README.md](final-project/README.md)
   - Going to suspend this work session until I get home.
 I feel like I'm really close, just need a decent mic that isn't my garbage laptops setup.

+## 12/4/24 - 3PM
+  - Discovered that the fender tuner app on my phone doesn't produce a high enough quality of any note for the microphone to pick it up properly...
+    - I've been banging my head against a wall I constructed...
+    - With my guitar at my house, played, recorded, saved, and analyzed and the first peak IS the correct frequency, note, everything!!!!
+  - Also learned that sound device lists EVERY possible configuration of a device and had to figure out which one would be the best option for the user to read/pick from (even when I put argparse in)
+  - Doing a bit more digging and Bart telling me it was a peaks issue, I have spent several hours playing with `scipy.signal.find_peaks()` to get the peaks returned object just right for each chord (mostly ignoring noisy neighbor peaks) I feel super confident in what I have.
+    - It will committed in a following commit after I commit these notes.

 # 12/2/24 - 2:00 PM -> 6:09 PM - Wrapping the project up today...
 I hope...
 > We'll see...